 Appointment of a Company Secretary: It is the duty of the directors to appoint a company secretary within six months of starting business.

 Appointment of an Auditor: The director of a company must appoint an auditor or a committee of auditors within the first three months after incorporation.

 Payment of Dividends: The directors of the company are entrusted with paying dividends from only the profits the company makes.

 Issues of Shares: A director must ensure that shares of the company can be issued only after approval from the shareholders.
 Any shares issued without the approval of shareholders are considered void.

 Duty to Disclose: As a part of a director’s fiduciary duties, she is required to avoid conflicts of interest.
-However, if a conflict arises, a director is obligated to disclose their interests to the company.
-Below is a list of conflicts of interests examples that must be disclosed according to the Companies Act.
+However, if a conflict arises, a director is obligated to disclose such interests to the company.
+Below is a list of conflicts of interest examples that must be disclosed according to the Companies Act.